marcusburghardt/complytime-demos/README.md

 # ComplyTime Demos

-This repository is intended to be used as base for [ComplyTime](https://github.com/complytime/complytime) and [trestlebot](https://github.com/complytime/trestle-bot) Demos.
+This repository is intended to be used as base for [complyctl](https://github.com/complytime/complyctl) and [complyscribe](https://github.com/complytime/complyscribe) Demos.

-As ComplyTime and trestlebot are evolving on their features, as well as [CaC/content](https://github.com/complianceAsCode/content) are being transformed to OSCAL and vice-versa, we can show more complex demos with real content.
+As complyctl and complyscribe are evolving on their features, as well as [CaC/content](https://github.com/complianceAsCode/content) are being transformed to OSCAL and vice versa, we can show more complex demos with real content.

 This repository targets some goals:
 * Standardize the demos so they can be easily extended